 The Palmach Museum is an innovative museum that is dedicated to the Palmach Fighting Units.
 In other words, the fighting force of the pre-state paramilitary Haganah.
 The same who fought the British dominion over Palestine and was incorporated into the Israeli army in 1948.
 Located next to the Land of Israel Museum in Tel Aviv; the museum was established in 2000 and honors the contributions of the Palmach to the State of Israel.

 The Museum was designed by Israeli architects Rafi Segal and Zvi Hecker.
 Moreover, the museum has been cited for its architectural importance.
-In fact, it is built to the plan of a star of David; broken up by three crossed swords, which was the symbol of Palmach.
+It is built to the plan of a star of David, broken up by three crossed swords, the symbol of Palmach.
 Inside, the museum features an underground network of multimedia experience chambers. beginning with a memorial for the fallen.

-Moreover, the Palmach Museum boasts creative presentations that tell the story of the clandestine Jewish organization that fought for the creation of an Israeli state.
-Immersive exhibits; documentary films; and three-dimensional décor showcase the legacy of the Palmach.
+Moreover, the Palmach Museum boasts creative presentations that tell the story of the clandestine Jewish organization that fought to create an Israeli state.
+Immersive exhibits, documentary films, and three-dimensional décor showcase the legacy of the Palmach.
 It’s done by taking visitors on an interactive journey with the organization from its establishment until the end of the War of Independence.

 The Palmach Museum – A Journey Back in Time

-A visit to the Palmach Museum is highly recommended on your private tour of Tel Aviv to learn more about this much-celebrated organization and the vital role it played in the establishment of the state of Israel.
+A visit to the Palmach Museum is highly recommended on your private tour of Tel Aviv to learn more about this much-celebrated organization and its vital role in establishing the state of Israel.

 The Reasons for the Founding of the Palmach

 One of the main reasons for the founding of the Palmach (lit.
-Striking Companies) the commando arm of the Haganah was to prepare to undertake a guerilla war; in the event, the axis forces would enter Palestine.
-During the 200 days of dread, Sadeh was working on the Carmel plan.
+Striking Companies), the commando arm of the Haganah, was to prepare to undertake a guerilla war; in the event, the axis forces would enter Palestine.
+During the 200 days of dread, Sadeh worked on the Carmel plan.
 The plan was to withdraw the entire Jewish community in Palestine to Mount Carmel.
-It meant to be like a modern Masada; forming a large enclave to withstand the invaders.
+It meant to be like a modern Masada, forming a large enclave to withstand the invaders.

-Another aim of why the Palmach was formed was to provide protection against Arab attacks.
+Another aim of why the Palmach was formed was to protect against Arab attacks.
 Since the Palmach consisted of unpaid volunteers, the funding was used to cover the needs of twice that number of men.
-When the British ordered the dismantling of Palmach after the Allied victory at the Second Battle of El Alamein in 1942, the organization went underground.
+The organization went underground when the British ordered the dismantling of Palmach after the Allied victory at the Second Battle of El Alamein in 1942.

 Sun, Mon, Tues, Weds, Thurs 9:00 am-3:00 pm.
 Fri 9:00-11:00 am.